twallema/pyIEEM/data/README.md

 Underlying folder structure ommitted from this readme.
 Contains the interaction matrix (in the place and time suggested by the folder and spreadsheets names) based on the 2008 study by Joel Mossong for Belgium and Finland.
 The spreadsheet has several tabs to distinguish between the nature and duration of the contact.
 Data extracted using the social contact rates data tool made by Lander Willem, available at https://lwillem.shinyapps.io/socrates_rshiny/.
 During extraction of the data, weighing by age, weighing by week/weekend were used and reciprocity was assumed.
 Both physical and non-physical contacts were included.

+#### mobility

+##### BE

++ `Pop_LPW_NL_25FEB15.XLSX`: contains the working population of Belgium per sex, place of residence and place of work.
+Data retrieved from: https://census2011.fgov.be/download/downloads_nl.html

++ `active_population_2011.csv`: contains the 18-60 yo (active) population of Belgium per province.
+Per one year age groups.

+##### SWE

++ `AM0207AC_20230705-141955.csv`: Gainfully employed commuters in Sweden by county 16+ years by County of residence, County of work, sex and year.
+For 2018.
+Extracted from: https://www.statistikdatabasen.scb.se

 ### eco

 + `employment_NACE64_2019.csv`: Number of employees per economic activity of NACE64 in Belgium (2019).
 Retrieved from NBB.stat > Population and Labour Market > Employment > Employment: annual detailed data > Domestic concept: A64.